 What is the purpose of an ICO?

-The purpose of an ICO is to give local authorities temporary care and control of a child, to protect them from harm and make arrangements for their welfare while full care proceedings are being held.
+The purpose of an ICO is to give local authorities temporary care and control of a child, to protect them from harm, and to make arrangements for their welfare while full care proceedings are being held.

 What happens after an ICO expires?

-Can a child be remove from their home under an ICO?
+Can a child be removed from their home under an ICO?

-Yes, a child can be removed from their home under an ICO if it is consider in their best interests and necessary to protect them from harm.
+Yes, a child can be removed from their home under an ICO if it is considered in their best interests and necessary to protect them from harm.